hongha1412/ai-model-trainer/README.md

 3. Add appropriate handling in inference endpoints.
 4. Update the frontend model type selector in `frontend/src/views/ModelConfig.vue`.

+## Model Training

+The system includes a comprehensive model training module supporting various learning approaches:

+### Training Approaches

+- **Supervised Learning**: For tasks with labeled data (classification, regression, etc.)
+- **Unsupervised Learning**: For tasks with unlabeled data (clustering, dimensionality reduction, etc.)
+- **Reinforcement Learning**: For training models through rewards and punishments
+- **Semi-Supervised Learning**: For training with both labeled and unlabeled data
+- **Self-Supervised Learning**: For training with artificially created labels
+- **Online Learning**: For incremental learning with streaming data
+- **Federated Learning**: For training across multiple decentralized devices

+### Dataset Support

+The training module supports various dataset formats:

+- **CSV**: For tabular data with headers
+- **JSON**: For structured data
+- **Text**: For plain text datasets

+### Training Configuration

+Training configuration is managed by the `TrainingConfig` class in `training/config.py`.
+Each learning approach has default hyperparameter configurations that can be customized.

+### HuggingFace Integration

+The system integrates with HuggingFace's model hub, allowing you to:

+1. Search for pre-trained models
+2. Download models for fine-tuning
+3. Browse available model tasks
+4. Access model information and metadata

+### SafeTensor Support

+Models trained with the system can be saved in SafeTensor format, providing:

+- Better security (no arbitrary code execution)
+- Improved serialization/deserialization performance
+- Compatibility with different frameworks
+- Smaller file sizes

+### Training Workflow

+1. Select or upload a dataset
+2. Choose a model from HuggingFace or local directory
+3. Select a learning approach and customize training parameters
+4. Start the training process
+5. Monitor training progress
+6. Save and test the trained model

 ## Roadmap

 ### Phase 1: Core Functionality (Complete)